 The short list of the team eligibility requirements includes:

-- You started training at this affiliate on or before Jan.
-1, 2017.
+- You started training at the team location on or before January 1, 2018.

 - You do not own a different affiliate.